-For 2021, our NEOs were:
+For 2022, our NEOs were:

-- Charles M. Nifong, Jr. Mr. Nifong has served as our Chief Executive Officer and President since November 19, 2019. - Maura Topper Ms. Topper has served as our Chief Financial Officer since August 11, 2021, during which 90% of Ms. Topper's time was allocated to the Partnership. - Jonathan E. Benfield Mr. Benfield has served as our Chief Accounting Officer from November 5, 2020 through August 11, 2021 and during this period as our Interim Chief Financial Officer from April 16, 2021 to August 11, 2021 and as our Chief Financial Officer of Retail since August 11, 2021. - David F. Hrinak Mr. Hrinak has served as our Executive Vice President of Wholesale from February 14, 2020 through January 19, 2022 and our Executive Vice President since January 20, 2022.
-During 2021, 95% of Mr. Hrinak's time was allocated to the Partnership. - Keenan D. Lynch Mr. Lynch has served as our General Counsel since February 24, 2020 and Chief Administrative Officer since January 20, 2022.
+- Charles M. Nifong, Jr. Mr. Nifong has served as our Chief Executive Officer and President since November 19, 2019. - Maura Topper Ms. Topper has served as our Chief Financial Officer since August 11, 2021, during which 90% of Ms. Topper's time was allocated to the Partnership. - David F. Hrinak Mr. Hrinak has served as our Executive Vice President of Wholesale from February 14, 2020 through January 19, 2022 and our Executive Vice President since January 20, 2022.
+During 2022, 95% of Mr. Hrinak's time was allocated to the Partnership. - Keenan D. Lynch Mr. Lynch has served as our General Counsel since February 24, 2020 and Chief Administrative Officer since January 20, 2022.
 He previously served as Corporate Secretary from November 19, 2019 through January 19, 2022.
-During 2021, 85% of Mr. Lynch's time was allocated to the Partnership. - Matthew Evan Naylor Mr. Naylor has served as our Senior Vice President Retail since November 30, 2021. - Eric M. Javidi Mr. Javidi served as our Chief Financial Officer from November 5, 2020, to April 16, 2021.
+During 2022, 85% of Mr. Lynch's time was allocated to the Partnership. - Matthew Evan Naylor Mr. Naylor served as our Senior Vice President Retail from November 30, 2021 to November 18, 2022 and his employment ended on November 19, 2022.

 The Partnership does not determine the compensation for its NEOs.
-For 2021, the compensation philosophy and practices of the Topper Group were used to determine the compensation of the NEOs and all compensation decisions were in the sole discretion of the Topper Group.
-The compensation philosophy and practices of the Topper Group were used to determine the total compensation of the NEOs and all compensation decisions were in the sole discretion of the Topper Group.
+For 2022, the compensation philosophy and practices of the Topper Group were used to determine the compensation of the NEOs and all compensation decisions were in the sole discretion of the Topper Group.
+The compensation philosophy and practices of the Topper Group were used to determine the total compensation of the NEOs and all compensation decisions were in the sole discretion.

-The compensation philosophies and practices of the Topper Group during 2021 are described below in this Compensation Discussion and Analysis, and the compensation actually awarded by the Topper Group to the NEOs for their services to the Partnership during 2021 is set out in the accompanying Summary Compensation Table and related compensation tables that follow this Compensation Discussion and Analysis.
+The compensation philosophies and practices of the Topper Group during 2022 are described below in this Compensation Discussion and Analysis, and the compensation actually awarded by the Topper Group to the NEOs for their services to the Partnership during 2022 is set out in the accompanying Summary Compensation Table and related compensation tables that follow this Compensation Discussion and Analysis.